Discrete Logarithm

 or as a point in an elliptic curve.

-We may require to map the output of an operation in G
+We also may need to map the output of an operation in G

 .